Can the Biden Enforcers Flip Merger Policy? Why Federal Enforcers Should Move to Block More Mergers Rather Than Settling for Remedies

 Finally, enforcers should recognize that increasing concentration and the fear of retaliation that accompanies it will discourage third parties—customers, suppliers, and smaller rivals—from complaining to antitrust enforcers or providing information in merger investigations.
 This fear grows daily as domestic cartels and monopolies come to dominate critical sectors.
 But third parties are a critical source of information for challenging mergers.
 And a failure to obtain such information will only perpetuate weak enforcement.

 In working toward a policy of blocking more harmful mergers, the Biden antitrust enforcers might also look to history for useful lessons.
 Merger enforcement statistics from the annual Hart Scott Rodino Act (HSR) reports to Congress provide information on the number of “second requests,” or early-stage probes into potentially harmful mergers, and the number of challenged transactions.
-HSR data has served as the basis for AAI’s seminal work in several areas, including: flagging weak merger enforcement in the digital technology sector and identifying the declining rate of second requests for mergers in food processing, manufacturing, and distribution over the last 20 years.
+HSR data has served as the basis for AAI’s seminal work in several areas, including: weak merger enforcement in the digital technology sector and identifying the declining rate of second requests for mergers in food processing, manufacturing, and distribution over the last 20 years.

-Concerns over declining competition and rising concentration can be addressed, in part, through more aggressive merger enforcement.
-Stronger enforcement of anti-monopoly law and law prohibiting anticompetitive agreements is also part of needed, broader invigoration of antitrust enforcement.
-Shaping the contours of a policy to restore the intended power of Section 7 of the Clayton Act will require changes in the antitrust agencies’ approach to risk and in support from Congress to strengthen and clarify the laws.
+Public policy concerns over declining competition and rising concentration can be addressed, in part, through more aggressive merger enforcement.
+Stronger enforcement of anti-monopoly law and law prohibiting anti-competitive agreements is also part of needed, broader invigoration of antitrust enforcement.
+But shaping the contours of a fundamentally different approach to merger enforcement in the U.S. will require change — in the antitrust agencies’ approach to risk and in support from Congress to strengthen and clarify the laws.